-Third level architectural technical drawing methodology.
-Using computer software such as AutoCAD, students will develop a multiple story structure on a complex site addressing a range of contextual and environmental issues, including sustainable design principles.
+This is a third level architectural technical drawing methodology class.
+Students will be using computer software such as AutoCAD, to develop a multiple story structure on a complex site addressing a range of contextual and environmental issues, including sustainable design principles.
 Different building materials such as concrete and metal will be studied and incorporated into the building.
 A complete set of design and technical drawings of the residence will be produced.
-Creative, conceptual and analytical skills are further developed.
-Fundamental computer drawing techniques as well as 3-D computer modeling methods are refined.
+Creative, conceptual and analytical skills will be further developed and fundamental computer drawing techniques and 3D computer modeling methods will be refined.
 Students will create a portfolio of their work.